singh-man/books/crackingTheCoding/16_moderate.md

 **Solution: Single Query**

-In this case, we simply go through the book, word by word,and count the number of times that a word appears.
-This will take O ( n) time.
+In this case, we simply go through the book, word by word, and count the number of times that a word appears.
+This will take O(n) time.
 We know we can't do better than that since we must look at every word in the book.
 ```java
 1 	int  getFrequency(String[] book,  String word)  {
 2 		word =  word.trim().tolowerCase();